udgam/TipCalculator/README.md

 Describe any challenges encountered while building the app.

-I ran into issues downloading XCode, so I was forced to start actually building my app much later.
+I ran into issues downloading XCode, so I was forced to start actually building my app much later, at 2:30 pm specifically.

 ## Credits